Andrew-K961/Simple-Contact-Manager/README.md

 # Simple-Contact-Manager
-A simple contact manager with NFC features, and soon an inventory manager as well.
+A simple contact or inventory manager with NFC features.
 This is an educational project that is still being developed.

 >### Current version
 A complete contact manager which allows for storing contact's name, phone number, and a picture.
-Can also write a contacts ID to a card for easier access.
+An inventorization mode that has similiar features, but for storing items.
+Also includes an NFC writer and reader for quicker access to contacts/items.

 >### Planned
-An inventorization mode which can be accessed through a settings menu
+Minor quality of life features and more settings.